COMP790-InfoVis/final-projects-mapierce23/README.md

-InfoVis Final Project Deliverables
-Kathryn Cornette, Margaret Pierce
+InfoVis Final Project Deliverables by Kathryn Cornette and Margaret Pierce